HareshKarnan/GARAT-NeurIPS20/README.md

 This repository contains the code for the paper [An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch](https://proceedings.neurips.cc//paper_files/paper/2020/hash/28f248e9279ac845995c4e9f8af35c2b-Abstract.html), published in Neural Information Processing Systems (NeurIPS) 2020.

-This repository contains the code base to run experiments specified in the paper.

 ### Pre-Requisites

 We use `Python3.6`.